How is Pain and Suffering Determined in Pennsylvania Car Accidents?

-If you or a loved one has been injured in a car accident, you may be entitled to substantial compensation for your pain and suffering.
-For a free consultation about your personal injury case, contact the car accident attorneys at The Reiff Law Firm.
+You may be entitled to substantial compensation for your pain and suffering if you or a loved one has been injured in a car accident.
+For a free review of your personal injury case, call our Pennsylvania car accident attorneys at The Reiff Law Firm at (215) 709-6940.

 Car Accident Damages in Pennsylvania

-Compensatory damages are meant to compensate you for financial harms the injury caused.
+Compensatory damages are meant to compensate you for the financial harm the injury caused.
 This covers things like medical expenses to treat injuries, including medical bills, imaging (like X-Rays and MRIs), and rehabilitation.
 It also includes any finances you missed or had to lose because of your injury.
-For instance, if you were out of work because of your injuries, compensatory damages reimburse you for lost wages.
-Additionally, paying for things like medical transportation, or even wheelchairs and wheelchair ramps can be reimbursed.
+For instance, compensatory damages reimburse you for lost wages if you were out of work because of your injuries.
+Additionally, paying for medical treatment and transportation, or even wheelchairs and wheelchair ramps, can be reimbursed.

-If you lost a loved one to a car accident, these damages can pay for expenses related to that.
-For instance, funeral and burial costs can be compensated as well as any lost inheritances or investments you lose because your loved one was killed.
+If you lose a loved one to a car accident, these damages can pay for expenses related to that.
+For instance, funeral and burial costs can be compensated, as well as any lost inheritances or investments you lose because your loved one was killed.

-Noneconomic damages are a broader category of damages that cover things that you cannot put a price tag on.
+Non-economic damages are a broader category of damages covering things you cannot put a price tag on.
 These are intangible damages – things you would never see on a budget or in bank records.
 Many of these things cannot be replaced with money, but the money works to help make up for the harm.

 Pain and suffering is one of the largest examples of noneconomic damages.
 This tries to pay you back for the physical pain and mental suffering.
 Pain and suffering damages can even include emotional trauma that results from the physical injury or emotional trauma in its own right.